 More and more, community developers are using arts and culture, so integral to the character and identity of a flourishing place, to catalyze neighborhood renewal.
 In Covington, KY, this kind of creative placemaking has helped brighten and invigorate communities that have struggled with blight, crime and abandonment, particularly the city’s Westside area.
 Today, Covington has more welcoming public spaces, affordable homes and new businesses than since its 20th-century heyday as the iron fence capital of the world.

 "Our past is our definition," wrote the Kentucky poet and environmentalist Wendell Berry.
 We can escape the bad in it, he says, only by adding something better.
-Reviving blighted neighborhoods is a perfect case in point.
-In Covington, KY, residents and activists have been hard at work renovating profoundly troubled parts of their city.
+Reviving disinvested neighborhoods is a perfect case in point.
+In Covington, KY, residents and activists have been hard at work renovating profoundly neglected parts of their city.
 Along with investment dollars and bricks and mortar, they're entwining arts, culture and Covington's rich industrial history into the rebuilding of communities.
 Creative placemaking, as this stragegy is called, is rekindling what had been forgotten—and adding something better.

 In the early 20th century, this city of 14 square miles just south of Cincinnati was the thriving commercial hub for all of northern Kentucky and the proud home of Stewart Iron Works.
 At its peak, Stewart was the world’s premier maker of iron fences, purveying ornate gates, fences and railings to major institutions and public works around the globe, including the Panama Canal, the White House and countless American cemeteries.
 Even the steel cell blocks of Alcatraz and Sing Sing were forged at Stewart.